Women's-health guide

 Turning labs into a provider question

 You do not need to memorize a panel — you need a provider that runs and interprets one.
 When comparing programs, ask plainly: what do you check at baseline, what do you re-check over time, and who reviews the results?
 A program that includes real monitoring is doing metabolic care; one that skips it is selling a prescription.
 That distinction is exactly what our Luna Fit Score methodology rewards.
+Some sellers split the difference and offer panels as a separate purchase: one we reviewed editorially sells at-home hormone and metabolic panels alongside its prescriptions, at $199 or $169 with an active plan.
+That is worth pricing against what your own clinician can order and interpret, because a panel you buy yourself still needs somebody to read it in the context of your history.
 Pair this with our provider-choice checklist, the insulin resistance guide, and the PCOS guide, and bring the questions to a clinician who can see your whole picture.
+Body composition is the part a panel will not show you, so read what fast loss does to lean mass in midlife alongside it.

 Frequently asked questions